 Congratulations and great job for those of you who have already enhanced your user experience by updating your site for mobile-optimization.
 Starting April 21st your hotel may even experience a higher ranking within Google search than before.
 Unfortunately, there are still many hotels that have yet to invest in their future, and now time is running short.
 If your hotel has postponed executing a mobile strategy, take action immediately.

-If you’re unsure of whether or not your site is mobile-friendly, you can evaluate it using Google’s Mobile Friendliness Test and Mobile Usability Report.
+If you’re unsure of whether or not your site is mobile-friendly, you can evaluate it using Google’s Mobile Friendly Test and Mobile Usability Report.
 Both tests are extremely user-friendly and meant to help you.
 The results will make it clear whether or not your site meets the basic standards for a mobile optimized website.

 Based on the results you have two strategies to consider moving forward: